(Kevin Winter/Getty Images)

 Its been over two decades since Hubert was dismissed from The Fresh Prince of Bel-Air, where she clashed with Will Smith and subsequently accused him of sabotaging her career.
 Whether her admittedly damaging claims are true is something only Smith and Hubert know.
 But what everyone knows is that the fuck-deprived Blacktress’s vendetta has blessed us with phrases like “media ho” (which she called Alfonso Ribeiro and Stacey Dash) and “ass-wipe for Will” (which she also called Alfonso Ribeiro) and a template for how to grapple a grievance like a metal clip on an indoor rock climbing wall.

 Real talk, she could actually be an inspiration for us against Donald Trump.
 Whenever the calls for us to resist and prevent him and his administration from being “normalized” appear too daunting, remember that Janet Hubert has been on a one-woman mission for 24 years and seems to have no intentions of letting up.
 At this point, she’s basically the Black Beatrix Kiddo.

 Perhaps that’s the answer.
-Maybe the next time I really, really want to be mad at someone for doing something I think I should be really, really mad about but just aint, I’ll think of this picture.
+Maybe the next time I really, really want to be mad at someone for doing something I think I should be really, really mad about but just ain’t, I’ll think of the picture above.

 And the spirit of the jaded Blacktress will rise up in me like yeast or acid reflux, and I’ll finally be able to grip a grudge too.